robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 ### OpenAI Errors
 - Check your API key in `.env`
-- Verify billing is set up on OpenAI platform
+- Verify billing is set up on the AI processing platform
 - Monitor usage limits

 ### Flutter Connection Issues